-- Calendar year in which he or she reaches age 701/2. - Calendar year in which he or she retires from employment with the employer maintaining the plan.
+- 1. Calendar year in which he or she reaches age 701⁄2. - Calendar year in which he or she retires from employment with the employer maintaining the plan.

-However, the plan may require the participant to begin receiving distributions by April 1 of the year after the participant reaches age 701⁄2 even if the participant has not retired.
+However, the plan may require the participant to begin receiving distributions by April 1 of the year after the participant reaches age $70^{1/2}$ even if the participant has not retired.

-If the participant is a 5% owner of the employer maintaining the plan or if the distribution is from a traditional or SIMPLE IRA, the participant must begin receiving distributions by April 1 of the first year after the calendar year in which the participant reached age 701⁄2.
+If the participant is a 5% owner of the employer maintaining the plan, the participant must begin receiving distributions by April 1 of the first year after the calendar year in which the participant reached age 701⁄2.
 For more information, see Tax on Excess Accumulation in Publication 575.